sdepouw/NgRx-Sandbox/README.md

   - `const fs = createFeatureSeelctor('foo')` and `createSelector(fs, (todoState: TodoState) => todoState.todoItems)` is what's needed to select.
 - `StoreModule.forFeature('foo', { todoItems: todosReducer }),` here, the reducer is **just for the `todoItems` property!**
   - Like root, a different reducer is needed for each property, and a reducer **should only work with that one property!**
+  - That is, if you assign the reducer to the property instead of the whole state.
+See `PizzaState` for an example.

 ## Default Generated Stuff